helium/HIP/0024-reward-splitting.md

 is accepted and the rewards_address field is updated in the ledger

 6. The hotspot appears in both the sender's hotspot list and as well as the recipient's hotspot list.
-The respective hotspot's rewards_address field is reflected accordingly
+The respective hotspot's rewards_address fields are reflected accordingly

 ## Implement the transaction in the helium-wallet client